trilitech/tezos-developer-docs/docs/tutorials/smart-contract/archetype.md

    1. Open a Tezos block explorer such as [TzKT](https://tzkt.io) or [Better Call Dev](https://better-call.dev/).

-   1. Set the explorer to Ghostnet instead of mainnet.
+   1. Set the explorer to Ghostnet instead of Mainnet.

    1. Paste the contract address, which starts with `KT1`, into the search field and press Enter.